Counseling for Chronic Pain/Illness in Kalamazoo

 - Denial – This is when we don’t see the problem as a problem.
 We may say “I’m sure, even though I have a family history of breast cancer and I have been feeling ‘off’ lately, it’s nothing.”
 Others around us may already know to label our symptoms, for example, as “Diabetes” while we are not ready to take the ownership of this label and what that means for our life.
 Ignorance is truly bliss.
 Sometimes embracing what may be wrong, or even taking the step to go to a physician to determine if something is wrong, is too hard.

-- Anger – My experience has taught me that this is the most difficult phase to progress past.
+- Anger – This is the most difficult phase to progress past.
 Much of dealing with illness is anger at our practitioners for not knowing what was going on, anger at missing or not listening to the signs ourselves, or even anger at our bodies for betraying us.

 - Bargaining – This is most frequently directed to a Higher Power.
 Many ask “Why would God let this happen to me?”
 Sometimes this looks like attempting to make a deal with God – “If you let me be cancer-free, I will do whatever you want.”
 Other times it may take the shape of “If I take this medication, I am sure it will cure all of my symptoms.”